Housing Complex C: Production and release

 The series was directed by Yūji Nara, with script and original concept by amphibian, and animated by Akatsuki.
-The series was produced by Adult Swim with Jason DeMarco serving as executive producer.
+The series was produced by Williams Street with Jason DeMarco serving as executive producer; the English dub was produced by Production I.G USA.
 The series aired on Adult Swim's Toonami programming block from October 2 to October 23, 2022.
-A potential televised run of the series in Japan itself currently remains in question.
+A potential televised run of the series in Japan itself currently remains in question, despite the original Japanese language version being available to stream on Max.
 In June 2022, Corus Entertainment confirmed through a press release that the series would also be broadcast on Adult Swim in Canada.

-The opening theme for the series is "Make Believe" by Ivan Kwong (AG), while the ending theme is "Secret of the Day" by De Tesla.
+The opening theme song for the series is "Make Believe" performed by Ivan Kwong (AG), while the ending theme song is "Secret of the Day" performed by De Tesla.